-There are several dining options in the Golden Triangle neighborhood—starting with the quick-service Callahan Café on the main level of the Denver Art Museum’s Hamilton Building.
-Other locations include Mad Greens across the plaza, as well as neighborhood favorites Cap City Tavern, Pint’s Pub, Dozens, Rendezvous Café at History Colorado, BurgerFi, Torchy’s Tacos and Fire at The Art: A Hotel.
+There are several dining options in the Golden Triangle neighborhood – starting with the quick-service Callahan Café on the main level of the Denver Art Museum’s Hamilton Building.
+Other locations include Mad Greens across the plaza, as well as neighborhood favorites Cap City Tavern, Pint’s Pub, Dozens, Rendezvous Café at History Colorado, Leven Deli, BurgerFi, Torchy’s Tacos and Fire at The Art: A Hotel.
 In the warmer months, Civic Center Eats features dozens of food trucks in Civic Center Park.

 Yes, the Denver Art Museum Hamilton Building is available as a venue for events during the North Building project.
-Please visit denverartmuseum.org/events or email email@example.com for details.
+Please email firstname.lastname@example.org for details.

-- How far along is the museum in raising funds for the project?
+- How far along is the museum in raising funds for the North Building project?

 - How much public money will be used for this project?

 The museum has been privately raising funds for this project for several years, and two transformational gifts were announced in late 2016 and early 2017 in support of this project.
 The museum has privately raised more than $110 million in support of the North Building project.
-Thanks to Denver voters’ support of the Elevate Denver Bond package, an additional $35.5 million in bond dollars will support key infrastructure needs, including new HVAC, insulation, plumbing, and outdoor safety features for student and group visitors.
+Thanks to the voters of Denver’s support of the Our Denver bond package, an additional $35.5 million in bond dollars will support key infrastructure needs, including new HVAC, insulation and plumbing as well as outdoor safety features for student and group visitors.